 For unmarried parents who agree on parentage – there is also an option known as a Certificate of Parentage, which can be signed by both parents at any time to establish paternity.
 If possible, it is ideal to have this document signed when a child is born so the father will be listed on the birth certificate.
 However, this can be done retroactively at any time.

 For unmarried parents who do not agree on parentage – fathers, mothers, children, and other caretakers may file a Paternity Action in NJ family court to establish paternity.
 This will entail a court trial and may require DNA testing.

-What are some Common Issues Facing Single Fathers in Morris County?
+What are some Common Issues Facing Single Fathers?

 Although the law considers mothers and fathers equally, our Morris County fathers’ attorneys understand that it doesn’t always feel that way.
 It is important to remember that the attitude of your co-parent and the advice of your family and friends does not always hold water.
 If you have any questions or concerns regarding your legal standing as a father, it is a great idea to speak with a qualified and experienced family law attorney.
 Here are some examples of common issues expressed by New Jersey fathers:

 - My co-parent wants to move far away, but I am concerned that I won’t be able to see my children

 - My co-parent is withholding parenting time or custodial parenting time, which goes against our child custody agreement